sancarn/Innovyze-ICM-Libraries/docs/Infoworks-ICM/README.md

-The process of getting a WSOpenNetwork from a WSNumbatNetworkObject may be thought of as being akin to opening a network from the tree in the software by dragging it to the background, or right-clicking on it and thenselecting the ‘Open’ menu item.
+The process of getting a WSOpenNetwork from a WSNumbatNetworkObject may be thought of as being akin to opening a network from the tree in the software by dragging it to the background, or right-clicking on it and then selecting the ‘Open’ menu item.

 Methods
 -------